-The most common problem that newbies face is getting lost in the jungles.
+The most frequent problem that newbies face is getting lost in the jungles.
 Everything looks the same, which can confuse you and lead you on a different path.
 What if you get lost in the night and are unable to find your tent?
-Situations like these are the sole reason why one must do thorough research and also keep a compass/GPS in their kit to avoid getting lost for long.
+Situations like these are the sole reason one must do thorough research and keep a compass/GPS in their kit to avoid getting lost for long.

 No matter how uncertain the Mother Nature is, a camping/hiking experience is not less than a heavenly experience because the beauty and calmness that it offers are incomparable.
 The situations and precautions mentioned above are not to discourage you in any way; rather, it is to make sure that you have a lovely experience.